 The definition of workers in OHSAS 18001 and ISO 45001 also differ.
 While OHSAS 18001 focused in practice on the employees, contractors, and visitors at the workplace, ISO 45001 includes workers from external providers, contractors, agency workers, and others.
-This is the extent the organization shares control over their work or work-related activities (Clause 3.3).
+This is the extent the organisation shares control over their work or work-related activities (Clause 3.3).

 Contractors, hired personnel, and even suppliers must be included in safety management as part of the scope.
 Top management is also defined as workers in the standard.

-OHSAS 18001 required that employees only be informed about the organization’s safety policy, legal and other safety requirements, consequences, and their own role.
+OHSAS 18001 required that employees only be informed about the organisation’s safety policy, legal and other safety requirements, consequences, and their own role.
 ISO 45001 requires consultation and participation of non-managerial workers.
 Employers must consider their needs and expectations as well.

 ISO 45001 specifies in detail where consultation and participation of workers is required: see clause 5.4. of the standard.